Penn Transformation Partners Selected May 20, 2026

 Amtrak FOIA response · Case 26-FOI-00272 · February 9, 2026

-This week's NJ TRANSIT OPRA release adds a third layer.
+The April 2026 NJ TRANSIT OPRA release adds a third layer.
 In November 2025, FRA officials asked NJ TRANSIT to release a "Penn Station-specific RTC model developed in coordination with MTA and Amtrak."
 Those records do not prove, by themselves, which agency holds each technical file or how each agency defined "simulation" in its FOIA responses.
 They do show that the public record is not yet complete.

 • Aug 14, 2025Amtrak appeal denial says its search found no simulations or modeling data in Amtrak's possession (Case 25-FOI-00443).